egoforia/ruby-pair-programming-interview/README.md

 I've used the [rspec DSL of rswag](https://github.com/rswag/rswag#the-rspec-dsl) to write request specs and to guarantee that Swagger documentation and the tests are in sync

 ## Conclusion

+It was fun to develop this challenge and was really nice to talk with you all during the interviews

-I really appreciate the opportunity to make this challenge and I'm looking forward to join Paywith team
+I really appreciate the opportunity and I'm looking forward to join PayWith team

+Cheers, Diego 🍻